Superman's sequel: Newton leads Panthers over Cards 34-10

 Carolina’s defense had an excellent start when Haason Reddick sacked McCoy and caused a fumble that the Panthers recovered.
 Reddick played his first four NFL seasons for the Cardinals before signing with the Panthers during the offseason.

 The Panthers took over deep in Cardinals territory and converted the turnover into a touchdown when Newton scored on a 2-yard run for a 7-0 lead.
-A fired-up Newton earned an unsportsmanlike conduct penalty after the play but the touchdown still counted.
+The fired-up Newton earned an unsportsmanlike conduct penalty after the play.

 Reddick has 9 1/2 sacks this season.